DhiWise/DowntimeMonitorWebApp/README.md

 Figma : https://www.figma.com/file/Jobvnz4b90VKQBCIh2vxiO/checkstatus?node-id=0%3A1

-The Project has default configuration of status API services in constant
+The Project has default configuration in constant of status API services endpoints, logos and original status page urls to redirect

 1. Postman
 2. Slack